The study coordinator grants permission to conduct field research once the following conditions are met:

 If planning research outside The Netherlands, also check the university's website for other practical matters regarding studying abroad.

-For the duration of the three-month research period, three mandatory Fieldwork Reports must be written (each 1,000-3,000 words).
+For the duration of the three-month research period, three Fieldwork Reports must be written (each 1,000-3,000 words).

 Report 1: Operationalization in the field, to be submitted to your supervisor after 3 weeks in the field)